IceMetalPunk/Mayfly/README.md

 **Art:**

-So far, all art is by me, IceMetalPunk
+So far, all art is by me, IceMetalPunk, and is 100% temporary placeholder

 **Music:**